I joined a group of others last weekend to crew a flotilla of six sailboats navigating the waters of … Continue reading

 Las Vegas

-My first look at Las Vegas was from the back of a Volkswagen camper van in the waning 1960s, on a road trip with my family … Continue reading
+My first look at Las Vegas was from the back of a Volkswagen camper van in the waning 1960s, on a … Continue reading

 Naches Pass

-Despite having seen evidence that it is not necessarily altogether trustworthy, my brother borrowed my BMW to take a … Continue reading
+Despite having seen evidence that it is not necessarily altogether trustworthy, my brother borrowed … Continue reading

 Before the road closes

-The first snow of the season has begun decorating the Cascade Mountains in Washington State, and my brother John and I … Continue reading
+The first snow of the season has begun decorating the Cascade Mountains in Washington state, and my … Continue reading

 Coasting South

-Seventeen years before Lewis and Clark arrived with the Corps of Discovery at the mouth of the Columbia River, the … Continue reading
+Seventeen years before Lewis and Clark arrived with the Corps of Discovery at the mouth of the … Continue reading

 280 miles to Spokane

-My wife and I took a road trip to Spokane, Washington, this past weekend to celebrate a wedding in the family.
-Continue reading
+My wife and I took a road trip to Spokane, Washington, this past weekend to celebrate a wedding in … Continue reading

 On a clear day you can see … I forgot what

-This is shaping up to be the wettest rainy season on record in western Washington, and, although as a native I am expected … Continue reading
+This is shaping up to be the wettest rainy season on record in western Washington, and, although as … Continue reading

 Puerto Rico

-We have returned home after a ten-day visit to Puerto Rico, spending the first few days being pampered by the staff of the … Continue reading
+We have returned home after a ten-day visit to Puerto Rico, spending the first few days being … Continue reading

 Life is good

-I was studying the calendar a few weeks ago, whereupon I realized that Father’s Day was just a turn of the page away.
-As I … Continue reading
+I was studying the calendar a few weeks ago, whereupon I realized that Father’s Day was just a turn … Continue reading

 Into Bellingham

-My wife and I spent the weekend in Bellingham, strolling around eating double chocolate chip cookies dusted with sea … Continue reading
+My wife and I spent the weekend in Bellingham, strolling around eating double chocolate chip cookies … Continue reading

 (What to do with a) dead horse

-My brother John and I have been planning for months to ride our motorcycles to Deadhorse, Alaska, and back.
-Along the … Continue reading
+My brother John and I have been planning for months to ride our motorcycles to Deadhorse, Alaska … Continue reading

 Splendor without diminishment

-During the colonial period of European exploration of our region of the world, the British came to control what is today … Continue reading
+During the colonial period of European exploration of our region of the world, the British came to … Continue reading

 One day while not at work

-Even though in our household the motorcycles are listed in the Expensive Toy category for budgeting purposes, it is … Continue reading
+Even though in our household the motorcycles are listed in the Expensive Toy category for budgeting … Continue reading

 Hie to Mount Baker

-Mount Baker, the fourth highest peak in Washington State, first appears in written history in a map rendered by Spanish … Continue reading
+Mount Baker, the fourth highest peak in Washington state, first appears in written history in a map … Continue reading

 A day in the life

-I spent the weekend of Father’s Day with my favorite daughter, and we found ourselves in San Francisco.
-I recall many … Continue reading
+I spent the weekend of Father’s Day with my favorite daughter, and we found ourselves in San … Continue reading

 Where buffalo roamed

-Inspired by the migrating birds of spring, I thought I would take a motorcycle ride and see some of the country.
-It is a … Continue reading
+Inspired by the migrating birds of spring, I thought I would take a motorcycle ride and see some of … Continue reading

 To Winthrop and back